 Members asked how many people had signed the petition.
-It was confirmed that there were 21,268 signatures in total.
+It was confirmed that Democratic Services held the petition, and it was confirmed that there was in total 21,268 signatures.
 However, most signatures had been from outside the local area, around 372 were confirmed as being from within Cleethorpes, Grimsby or Immingham.